 Mrs D complained to the hospital about the misdiagnosis she had received, and subsequent treatment.
 The NHS Trust admitted that they had breached their duty of care to Mrs D, but argued that the delay in diagnosis did not have a long-term detrimental effect.

-Dominique Parker, specialist clinical negligence lawyer acting for Mrs D instructed a consultant orthopaedic surgeon to get an expert view on the matter.
+Our specialist clinical negligence lawyers acting for Mrs D instructed a consultant orthopaedic surgeon to get an expert view on the matter.
 The expert concluded that the delay in appropriate treatment could cause additional soft tissue injury and additional pain and suffering for Mrs D, but did not affect her overall recovery.

-In light of the medical evidence, Dominique was able to successfully secure an out-of-court settlement of £1,500, to compensate Mrs D for the unnecessary and prolonged pain and suffering she had to endure.
+In light of the medical evidence, the team were able to successfully secure an out-of-court settlement of £1,500, to compensate Mrs D for the unnecessary and prolonged pain and suffering she had to endure.